brodynelly/paal-test/README.md

 PAAL Research Web Page
 ======================

-Hello team,
+Hey,

-Below you'll find the technical overview, setup instructions, and workflow guidelines for the PAAL Research Web Page project.
-This guide covers our full setup—including Docker, MongoDB replica set configuration, environment variable management, and our development workflow.
+This is the documentation for the local developemnt for the PAAL Web Page project.
+This is a short !read-me with general set-up instructions and workflow  guide for other developers to understand the project on a higher-level.
+This guide covers full setup—instructions, that anyone with little development knowledge can understand (hopefully).
+You will learn how to set up Docker, MongoDB running on replica sets, environment variable management, and our development workflow.
 With these instructions, you should be able to clone the repository from the `localDev` branch and run everything seamlessly.

 Tech Stack
 ----------